Sanglorian/orcus/Orcus Rulebook - current.md

 ## Keywords

+### Booster

+This power is used after you hit with a basic attack (or power that counts as a basic attack).
+A Booster power adds damage and/or additional effects to the triggering hit.
+You can only apply one Booster power per attack (even if boosters inflict different effects or the attack results in multiple hits).
+You can only apply a Booster power to a hit that inflicts at least one die of damage.

 ### Conjuration

 A conjuration is an object or monster that is created by a power.
 It normally cannot be attacked.
 Allies of its creator can pass through its space but enemies cannot.
 If it makes attacks or is attacked, it uses the power user's attack modifiers and defense scores.
 A conjuration cannot be affected by conditions or persistent damage.